Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Method

-In the following, we formally describe the approach of breaking down \eqref{eq:rearrangement} into a sequence of smaller sub-problems to solve for a single subgoal.
-A natural decomposition in such subgoals emerges from the problem specification of rearranging objects, i.e.\ we consider subgoals of rearranging \emph{one} object with potentially multiple robots.
-In particular, the following description focuses on clarifying what the degrees-of-freedom (dofs) for each sub-problem are.
-Defining this precisely is a necessary basis for the following methods.
+A natural decomposition of \cref{eq:rearrangement} into smaller subproblems emerges from the problem specification of rearranging objects, i.e., we consider subgoals of rearranging \emph{one} object with potentially multiple robots.
+The following description focuses on clarifying the degrees-of-freedom (DoF) for each subproblem.